tensorflow/data-validation/g3doc/get_started.md

 provides a [few utility methods](https://github.com/tensorflow/data-validation/tree/master/tensorflow_data_validation/utils/schema_util.py) to make these updates easier.
-For instance, suppose that the schema contains the following stanza to describe a required string feature `device` that takes a single value:
+For instance, suppose that the schema contains the following stanza to describe a required string feature `payment_type` that takes a single value:

 ```json
 feature {